MontaVista-OpenSourceTechnology/imx-systemready-firmware/README.md

 The standard builds from NXP are not SystemReady.
 They build u-boot with OPTEE enabled, but don't build OPTEE into the image, so when u-boot tries to access EFI things it goes through OPTEE, which fails.
+I tried building OPTEE per the insructions and adding it to the build, but it still didn't work.
+So this build just disabled OPTEE in u-boot.

 You should just type "make" here and it will build the firmware.
-Once the firmware is built, plug the USB-C and debug cables from your computer into the MCIMX8M-EVK and run:
+(Note that the first time, "make -j<n>" won't work because it prompts you for EULA acceptance.)
+Once the firmware is built, plug the USB-C and debug cables from your computer into the MCIMX8M-EVK.
+There is a two-switch DIP switch near the debug port (the BOOT MODE switch) on the device.
+The default setting is "10", change it to "01" to allow programming the eMMC.
+Then run:

    sudo ./uuu -b emmc imx-boot-imx8mq.bin

 It will burn the firmware into the eMMC device on the board.
+Change the DIP switch back to the default. and reset the board.
 It will then boot a SystemReady image on an SD card or USB device.

 I tested this booting a Yocto image built from https://github.com/MontaVista-OpenSourceTechnology/opencgx-armsr and a Rocky Linux image.

+This information was pulled from all over the place in the NXP documentation.
+The most important was i.MX_Linux_Users_Guide.pdf, but there were also the Quick Start Guide for the i.MX 8M Quad Evaluation Kit, the i.MX 8M EVK Board Hardware User's Guide, and various forum documentation.